-- Add almond butter, egg whites, and vanilla and mix until smooth.
+- Add wet ingredients (through vanilla) and mix until smooth.

 - Stir in chocolate chips.

-- Lightly grease a 7"x5" or 8"x6" baking dish and spread batter over the bottom evenly using a spatula (batter should be thick almost like a dough).
+- Lightly grease an 8"x8" baking dish (or better yet, line it with parchment paper) and spread batter over the bottom evenly using a spatula (batter will be quite thick).

 - Leftovers can be stored in the fridge up to one week or in the freezer up to one month.